 We believe that SLAM represents a significant step forward for SLA compliance monitoring using active measurements.
 However, there are a number of issues that remain.
 First, there are additional issues to consider in the network-wide setting.
 For example, a deployment strategy must be developed to coordinate probe streams so that links internal to the network are not carrying "too much" measurement traffic.
 Another key question is: given a daily (or based on some other time scale) budget of probes that may be used to monitor compliance with a SLA, what are the considerations for optimizing the probe process?
 Should the probing period be over a relatively long time scale (e.g., the entire interval of interest), thus potentially limiting the accuracy of estimates, or should the probing period be over a shorter time scale, potentially improving estimation accuracy but at the cost of not probing over the entire interval, thus potentially missing important events?
-We have assumed in this paper that perfect accuracy is the goal for compliance monitoring.
-However, for some SLAs, a tradeoff (if it is predictable) between accuracy and measurement overhead may be appropriate.
 Next, our examples of distributional inference have focussed on delay.
 We plan to more closely examine loss in the future.
 Finally, while measuring availability in a simple path-oriented scenario is rather straightforward, simple application of performance tomography to infer network-wide availability may not be sufficient in the face of routing changes.